X-czh/Algorithms-LeetCode/Topics/Dynamic Programming.md

 ### Bottom-up approach, space optimized: O(n) time, O(1) space

 In many dynamic programming algorithms, it is not necessary to retain all intermediate results through the entire computation.
 Here, we can significantly reduce the space requirements of our algorithm by maintaining only the two newest elements of the array.
-More generally, if the solution to a problem of size n depends on its f(n) sub-problems, then usually only O(f(n)) auxiliary space is needed by reusing memoization space.
+More generally, if the solution to a problem of size n depends on its f(n) sub-problems, then at least O(f(n)) auxiliary space is needed by reusing memoization space.

 ```c++
 int fib(int n) {